Montana/TRYCATCH/README.md

 # TRYCATCH
-List of medications on the WHO list.
+List of select medications on the WHO list.
 Written by Montana Mendy.
+The list in it's entirety can be viewed here: http://www.who.int/medicines/publications/essentialmedicines/en/.

 I've attached the list of medications, so you can search them via sql.
 Inspiration for the name TRYCATCH comes from the following: https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/try-catch.
-Information from: http://www.who.int/medicines/publications/essentialmedicines/en/

 Let's get started